tpoelma/BuckConvertor/README.md

 ## Status
 - Project documentation created, in active use.
 - Component selection in progress.
-- Schematic capture not yet started.
+- Schematic capture in progress.
 - Layout not yet started.
 - Testing not yet started.